-- i) Grid positions will be determined by the fastest lap time recorded by each rider in the Free Practice (FP) sessions and two Qualifying (QP) sessions as follows: - ii) Based on combined practice times, the 14 fastest riders in FP1, FP2, and FP3 go through to QP2. - iii) All other riders take part in QP1, provided they are qualified according to Art.
+- i) Grid positions will be determined by the fastest lap time recorded by each rider in the Practice (P) sessions and two Qualifying (Q) sessions as follows: - ii) Based on combined practice times, the 14 fastest riders in P1, P2 go directly through to Q2.

+The combined results of the P1, P2 sessions, and therefore the participants for Q1, will be finalised 60 minutes after the end of the P2 session for that class.
+After this time the results are final and are not subject to protest or appeal and will not be revised for any infringements discovered by or reported to the FIM MotoGP Stewards after this time.

+iii) All other riders take part in Q1, provided they are qualified according to Art.
 1.15.5.A.
-The fastest 4 riders from QP1 progress to QP2.
+The fastest 4 riders from Q1 progress to Q2.

+The results of the Q1 session, and therefore the participants for Q2, will be finalised 5 minutes after the end of the Q1 session for that class.
+After this time the results are final and are not subject to protest or appeal and will not be revised for any infringements discovered by or reported to the FIM MotoGP Stewards after this time.

-- iv) The 18 riders in QP2 will take the first 18 grid positions according to their fastest lap time in QP2. - If a rider does not record a lap time in QP2 he/she will start from 18th grid position.
-In the case of more than one rider not recording a QP2 time, their grid positions from 18 upwards will be determined by their combined lap times of FP1, FP2 and FP3. - v) The riders not in the first 4 positions of QP1 will take grid positions 19 and onwards according to their fastest lap time in QP1. - If any qualified riders do not record a lap time in QP1 they will start from the back of the grid, in order of their combined times from FP1, FP2, and FP3. - vi) In the case where QP1 or QP2 or both are cancelled, the grid positions will be determined by the combined fastest lap times recorded by the riders of the affected group, in FP1, FP2 and FP3. - In the case of only QP1 being cancelled, then the 15th ,16th ,17th and 18th fastest riders from FP1, FP2 and FP3 combined will go through to QP2. - vii) In the case of a rider qualifying for QP2 and subsequently withdrawing from the event, the list of riders to take part in QP2 will be revised after FP3, with the next fastest rider from the FP1, FP2 and FP3 sessions taking the place of the withdrawn rider.
+iv) The 18 riders in Q2 will take the first 18 grid positions according to their fastest lap time in Q2.

+If a rider does not record a lap time in Q2 he/she will start from 18th grid position.
+In the case of more than one rider not recording a Q2 time, their grid positions from 18 upwards will be determined by their combined lap times of P1, P2.

+v) The riders not in the first 4 positions of Q1 will take grid positions 19 and onwards according to their fastest lap time in Q1.

+If any qualified riders do not record a lap time in Q1 they will start from the back of the grid, in order of their combined times from P1, P2.

+vi) In the case where Q1 or Q2 or both are cancelled, the grid positions will be determined by the combined fastest lap times recorded by the riders of the affected group, in P1, P2.
+In the case of only Q1 being cancelled, then the 15th ,16th ,17th and 18th fastest riders from P1, P2 combined will go through to Q2.

+- vii) In the case of a rider qualifying for Q2 and subsequently withdrawing from the event, the list of riders to take part in Q2 will be revised no later than 60 minutes after P2, with the next fastest rider from the P1, P2 sessions taking the place of the withdrawn rider. - viii) In the case of a Qualifying session being interrupted and unable to be restarted, the following will apply:

+If the session has run for at least 50% of the allocated time, the session will be considered to be complete and the results valid.

+If the session has completed less than 50% of the allocated time, the session will be considered to be cancelled and the results taken according to combined practice times as per clause vi).